Updated Dec. 3, 2020

 - Alfred State has an approved policy on my.AlfredState.edu for Faculty/Staff Face Cover Requirements (password required).

-- Fixed forms of protective equipment (not personal) include plastic barriers that have been added to many locations on campus that will productively interfere with droplet range.
-Alfred State has obtained and will provide acceptable facial coverings to all employees and students
+- Alfred State has obtained and will provide acceptable facial coverings to all employees and students.

 For questions related to PPE, please contact SueAnn Kring at KringS@AlfredState.edu or at ext.
 3985.